 Supporting Information - Supporting information is required for all Home Environment exhibits.
-4-H'ers are encouraged to include supporting information, especially if you have special information that the judge needs to know (EX: problems encountered, what you learned from this project, how design elements and principals were used in the development of the exhibit) please attach to exhibit on half of an 81/2" x 11" sheet.
+4-H'ers are encouraged to include supporting information, especially if you have special information that the judge needs to know (EX: problems encountéred, what you learned from this project, how design elements and principals were used in the development of the exhibit) please attach to exhibit on half of an 81/2" x 11" sheet.
 For quilted items, state who did the quilting.
 Supporting information required by the judges.
 Information must also include elements or principles of design used and steps taken to complete project.
-Tag templates can be found at https://unl.app.box.com/s/toup6m99jpkzepy9bqupwitwu2841yk
+Tag templates can be found at https://unl.app.box.com/s/toup6m99jpkzepy9bqupwitwu2841yk entry tag must accompany the exhibit on entry day.
+On a 3" x 5" card give a brief explanation of the exhibit and attach it to the "special" entry tag.

 A Special Recycling Award will be given to the exhibit featuring the most unique way of using recyclable materials.
-A "special" entry card in addition to the regular entry tag must accompany the exhibit on entry day.
-On a 3" x 5" card give a brief explanation of the exhibit and attach it to the "special" entry tag.
+A "special" entry card in addition to the regular